owid/sdg-tracker.org/pages/quality-education.md

         <div class="col-md">
             <span>SDG Indicator 4.5.1</span>
             <h3>Disparities in educational access</h3>
-            <p><strong>Definition:</strong> Indicator 4.5.1 is <i><q>Parity indices (female/male, rural/urban, bottom/top wealth quintile and others such as disability status, indigenous peoples and conflict-affected, as data become available) for all education indicators</q></i>.<p>This is measured as gender parity in school enrolment, life expectancy, and completion rate.
+            <p><strong>Definition:</strong> Indicator 4.5.1 is <i><q>Parity indices (female/male, rural/urban, bottom/top wealth quintile and others such as disability status, indigenous peoples and conflict-affected, as data become available) for all education indicators</q></i>.<p>This is measured as gender parity in school enrolment, school life expectancy, and completion rate.
 Data on parity for other indices is not available.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>eliminate gender disparities in education and ensure equal access to all levels of education and vocational training</q></i> for all.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i><a href="https://ourworldindata.org/educational-mobility-inequality"> entry on Educational Mobility & Inequality</a>.</p>
            <p><strong>Additional charts:</strong>